Rakshitha0112/Rakshitha0112/README.md

 ### 📌 DevOps Projects

-- 🔹 CI/CD Pipeline using Jenkins
+- 🐳 **Containerized Application Deployment using Docker**
+  - Containerized a Java application using Docker and Docker Compose for consistent deployment.

-- 🔹 Deployment using Tomcat & Maven
+- 🚀 **Java Web Application Deployment using Tomcat with SonarQube Analysis & Nexus Repository**
-- 🔹 Artifact Management with Nexus
-- 🔹 AWS EC2 Hosting
+  - Built with Maven, performed code quality analysis using SonarQube, stored artifacts in Nexus, and deployed to Apache Tomcat.

+- ☁️ **Serverless Image Compression System using AWS Lambda & Amazon S3**
+  - Developed a serverless application to automatically compress uploaded images using AWS Lambda and Amazon S3.

+---

 ---